We may receive referral fees from partners Advertiser Disclosure

 The UK’s energy market is heavily reliant on gas (even for our electricity generation), the graph in the image below illustrates how price increases peaked between October 2021 and February 2023 due to higher costs.

-Source: ONS electricity prices in the UK increased by around 60% between the end of 2021 and beginning of 2023.
-Since March 2023 wholesale electricity prices have been falling.
+UK Electricity increased by around 60% between the end of 2021 and beginning of 2023.
+Since September 2023 wholesale electricity prices have stabilised and have reduced from the high prices seen in 2022/23.

-Source: ONS domestic gas prices in the UK increased by around 130% in the same period.
+Source: ONS domestic gas prices in the UK

 The UK government’s ‘Energy Price Guarantee’ which provided price support to households ended in July 2023.
 The government has said it is prepared to consider re-introduction of support, should energy prices increase above £3,000.